RunestoneInteractive/cpp4python/_sources/CollectionData/glossary.rst

 .. glossary::

-    array
-        a data structure consisting of an ordered collection of data elements of identical type in which each element can be identified by an array index.

     collection
         a grouping of a number of data items (possibly only zero or one) that have some shared significance or need to be operated upon together.